 The client's approval for work to commence shall be deemed a contractual agreement between the client and Code Cobber.

 Getting your website live on the internet has never been easier.
-I do not currently provide hosting packages as part of our service.
-Should you require hosting, I do however provide a setup service that allows me to take care of everything for you.
-I will establish a hosting account for your business on a nationally recognised ISP (internet service provider) or one that you prefer.
-I can set up the hosting of your web site and ensure you are up and running in no time at all, while you relax and concentrate on running your business.
+I currently provide hosting packages as part of the service through nationally recognised internet service providers (LCN of London or Heart Internet).
+Should you require hosting, I provide a setup service that allows me to take care of everything for you.
+I will establish a hosting account for your business through LCN of London or Heart Internet and ensure you are up and running in no time at all, while you relax and concentrate on running your business.

 Web packages are priced with your business in mind.
 All come with 1 year hosting.